medialab/minet/docs/cli.md

 optional arguments:
   -h, --help                                      show this help message and exit --rcfile RCFILE                                 Custom path to a minet configuration file.
-  -o OUTPUT, --output OUTPUT                      Path to the output file.
-By default, the results will be printed to stdout.
   -p MATCH_COLUMN_PREFIX, --match-column-prefix MATCH_COLUMN_PREFIX
                                                   Optional prefix to add to the first file's column names to avoid conflicts.
-  -s SELECT, --select SELECT                      Columns from the first file to keep, separated by comma.
   --separator SEPARATOR                           Split indexed url column by a separator?
+  -s SELECT, --select SELECT                      Columns of input CSV file to include in the output (separated by `,`).
+  -o OUTPUT, --output OUTPUT                      Path to the output file.
+By default, the results will be printed to stdout.

 examples: